Wazza1999/Project-4-blog/README.md

 - ### Make use of available backend functionality

-  The use of the backend framework allows users to create a profile, comment on any of the blog posts on the site, as well as deleting their own comments should they wish to.
+  The use of the backend framework allows users to create a profile and through that profile post their own posts, update them and delete them without using the admin panel, comment on any of the blog posts on the site, as well as deleting their own comments should they wish to.

 - ### Store data on an external cloud database

   I used ElephantSQL to store the PostgreSQL database for this project.

-___
+---

 # User Experience/UX

 ## Target Audience

-- Users that are interested in fishing, northern Swedish landscapes and cats!
+- Users that are interested in Cooking, Fine dining or just eating out.

 ## User Stories